As we head into February I thought it was about time to share some easy Valentines Day crafts for toddlers with this round up of fun ideas.

 We have included affiliate links to some of the products and resources and as an associate we may earn from qualifying purchases.

 Is there anything sweeter than Valentines crafts made by children?
 As a mom being handed a Valentine from your child is lovely and something you’ll want to keep, they also make great keepsakes for grandparents too.

 Crafting with toddlers is fun as they love to get involved and get hands on with doing something creative.

 Some of these easy Valentines Day crafts are ones that I’ve done with my own children while others are from bloggers that I love.

-Most of these craft ideas are made with materials that you are likely to have at home already as well, meaning that you can start getting creative straight away.
+Most of these easy craft ideas are made with materials that you are likely to have at home already such as stickers, markers and cardstock meaning that you can start getting creative straight away.

 This is a list that has grown over the years as I’ve shared more Valentines day ideas for toddlers so it’s a great one to bookmark or save to Pinterest as more ideas get added all the time.

 In this round up you’ll find lots of ideas for Valentines Day crafts that toddlers can make as well as some ideas for Valentines Day books to share together – perfect for cuddling up together on the sofa.